nginxinc/nginx-one-workshops/labs/lab5/readme.md

 ![NGINX Plus](media/lab5-add-license-3.png)

-This will bring up a confirmation screen and we will select the green `Save and Publish` button.
+This will bring up a confirmation screen and you will select the green `Save and Publish` button.

 ![NGINX Plus](media/lab5-add-license-2.png)

 On pressing this button, the new `license.jwt` file was pushed out to the remote system.
 Let's confirm that by going to the terminal on the nplus system and checking.
 In Visual Studio terminal, you should still be on the `nplus` system.
-If not, do a `ssh nplus` and then we can check to see if the license file is there:
+If not, do a `ssh nplus` and then you can check to see if the license file is there:

 ![NGINX Plus](media/lab5-one-lic-confirm.png)

 We can see the Console pushed out the new license file to the remote system.
-This can be a huge help in the upgrade process, as we can put 100's of instances into the Config Sync Group, then push the license.jwt file out to all of them automatically making them ready for an upgrade.
+This can be a huge help in the upgrade process, as you can put 100's of instances into the Config Sync Group, then push the license.jwt file out to all of them automatically making them ready for an upgrade.

-1. Let's go ahead and upgrade the instance as we are on the server already.
-For our example, we pinned the release to R32.
+1. Let's go ahead and upgrade the instance as you are on the server already.
+For our example, you pinned the release to R32.
 When upgrading a system, you will not be sure if the system was pinned, so let's check:

 ```bash
 cd /etc/apt/sources.list.d/